Lessons Learned from Schindler Elevator Corporation’s eNPS Program

 To help Schindler overcome any potential hurdles they faced, we authored a variety of communications, newsletter articles, and intranet banners, which Satrix and Schindler conveyed to all employees.
 The purpose was to illustrate that feedback could be given anonymously and to show that the survey will help managers develop into stronger leaders and create a better environment for their teams.

-This decision has had a profound impact on Schindler’s ability to not only keep this program evolving and gaining more adoption within the organization over the years, but also providing leadership with the ability to keep their finger on the pulse of employee sentiment.
+This decision has had a profound impact on Schindler’s ability to not only keep this program evolving and gaining more adoption within the organization over the years, but also provide leadership with the ability to keep their finger on the pulse of employee sentiment.

 2. Listen and Act On Employee Feedback